Lysá nad Labem: Sights

-The notable buildings of the town are the Augustinian monastery, neighbouring with the Baroque castle with a valuable castle park, and the Baroque Church of Saint John the Baptist.
-Baroque monuments are here thanks to the reign of count Franz Anton von Sporck, who invited many Baroque artists to the town.
-The most famous of them was the sculptor Matthias Braun.
-Braun with his pupils sculpted many statues for the town, many of which decorate the castle park.
+The historic town centre of Lysá nad Labem has been protected as an urban monument zone since 2003.
+The town has numerous Baroque monuments thanks to the reign of Count Franz Anton von Sporck, who invited many Baroque artists to Lysá nad Labem.
+He had rebuilt the castle in the Baroque style in the 17th and 18th centuries.
+The most famous of the artists was the sculptor Matthias Braun.
+Braun and his pupils sculpted dozens of statues for the town, many of which decorate the castle park.
 Nowadays, the castle serves as a retirement house, but the 21 ha large castle park is open to the public.

+The former Augustinian monastery is located next to the castle.
+It was built in the Baroque style in 1733–1739 and today houses the district archive.

+The Church of Saint John the Baptist was built in the Baroque style in 1719–1741 and is considered an exceptionally valuable Baroque building.
+It was built according to the design by František Maxmilián Kaňka and the wall around the church was decorated with other sculptures made by Braun and his pupils.
+Neoclassical modifications of the church were made in 1774.

+Baroque monuments in the town also include the Evangelical church.
+It was built in 1785–1789 and has valuable intact furnishings.
+Its rectory is the birthplace of Bedřich Hrozný.

-Bedřich Hrozný Museum is an exposition in a newly reconstructed Baroque building, which is a cultural monument.
-The exhibition focuses on regional history, and on the area of the ancient Near East and scientific activity of Bedřich Hrozný, who was a leading Orientalist and decipherer of the Hittite language.
+Bedřich Hrozný Museum is located in a Baroque building, which is a cultural monument.
+The exhibition focuses on regional history and on the area of the ancient Near East and scientific activity of Bedřich Hrozný, who was a leading Orientalist and decipherer of the Hittite language.